 We take pride in designing itineraries and programs that combines flexibility and a sense of having experienced a memorable and fulfilling journey.
 Our hosts and photojournalists are constantly a step ahead to ensure that every experience is enhanced with last minute additions to the program, or, if needed, making time for more relaxation and time at leisure.
 Flexibility on all our journeys is key.

 While carefully selecting properties offering comfort and luxury, we are featuring authenticity and great hospitality without excess.
 Both properties are owned and operated by local families that pride themselves in demonstrating true Icelandic hospitality while providing some of the best stories and tips about their beloved region.

-On arrival in Reykjavik, you are met and greeted by our team, and shortly after whisked away to your home for the next 4 nights.
+On arrival in Reykjavik, you are met and greeted by our team, and shortly after whisked away to the blue lagoon for a refreshing and cleansing experience.
+From there, we go to your "home" for the next 4 nights.
 After check-in and an orientation lunch, we depart for our first photographic adventure, taking us to Thingvellir National Park.
 It is home to the Alþing, the site of Iceland's parliament from the 10th to 18th centuries.
 On the site are the Þingvellir Church and the ruins of old stone shelters.
 Tonight, our welcome dinner is held at the property.